iit-DLSLab/dls2/modules/plugin/README.md

 We can have periodic plugin, running at a specified frequency, or aperiodic plugin, such as services.

 ### Periodic plugin
-#### PeriodicPluginBase class overview
+#### PeriodicAppPlugin class overview
-The PeriodicPluginBase class is the interface that allows a software module to run periodically, while communicating with the DLS2 network.
+The PeriodicAppPlugin class is the interface that allows a software module to run periodically, while communicating with the DLS2 network.
 It can run in either REAL-TIME or BEST-EFFORT manner.
-The plugin of each module is implemented as a class inheriting from PeriodicPluginBase.
+The plugin of each module is implemented as a class inheriting from PeriodicAppPlugin.
 This class allows the specific plugin to:
 * be loaded at runtime, through the *create_t* function
 * add inputs to the plugin, with the *buildInput* function
 * add outputs to the plugin, with the *buildOutput* function
 * run periodically the *run* function
 * read/write all the inputs/outputs from/to the DLS2 network

-The *create_t*, *destroy_t* and *run* functions has to be implemented implemented in any class inheriting from PeriodicPluginBase.
+The *create_t*, *destroy_t* and *run* functions has to be implemented implemented in any class inheriting from PeriodicAppPlugin.
 See [How to write a periodic plugin](#how-to-write-a-periodic-plugin) section.

 When creating an input, the plugin performs two steps:
 * create a data reader, subscribed to the desired topic